hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

                        │
                        ▼
                   Kafka Cluster

+        ┌──────────────┼──────────────┐
+        ▼              ▼              ▼
      Broker 1       Broker 2       Broker 3
 ```

-Multiple gateway instances run behind a load balancer so traffic can be distributed across the platform.
+Multiple gateway instances run behind a load balancer.

-Kafka brokers replicate data across the cluster.
-If a broker fails, another broker can take over and continue serving traffic.
+Kafka brokers replicate data across the cluster and consumer groups allow horizontal scaling.

-Consumer groups allow event processing to scale horizontally as usage grows.

-This architecture removes major single points of failure and provides a foundation for high availability.
+If a gateway instance, service or broker fails, the platform continues operating with minimal disruption.

 ---

 ## Tradeoffs

-Every architectural decision introduces tradeoffs.

-API Gateway:
+### API Gateway

-* * Centralized routing, auth and monitoring
+* * Centralized authentication, routing and monitoring
 * * Additional infrastructure and latency

-JWT:
+### JWT

-* * Scalable and stateless
+* * Stateless and scalable
 * * Token revocation is harder

-Kafka:
+### Kafka

 * * Scalability, resilience and loose coupling
-* * Operational complexity
+* * Higher operational complexity

-Rate Limiting:
+### Rate Limiting

 * * Infrastructure protection and monetization
-* * Poorly configured limits can hurt user experience
+* * Aggressive limits may hurt user experience

-The overall tradeoff is accepting additional system complexity in exchange for scalability, resilience and operational flexibility.
+### Event Driven Architecture

+* * Highly scalable and resilient
+* * Eventual consistency between systems

 ---

 ## Conclusion

-This architecture provides a scalable platform for connecting brands and marketplaces through a single integration layer.
+This architecture provides a scalable marketplace integration platform where brands integrate once and communicate with many marketplaces.

-The combination of API Gateway, OAuth2, JWT, rate limiting, observability and Kafka creates a platform that can grow with customer demand while remaining reliable and manageable.
+The combination of API Gateway, OAuth2, JWT, rate limiting, observability and Kafka creates a resilient platform that can process large volumes of product, inventory and order data while remaining flexible and extensible.

-The biggest challenge is operational complexity, but for a platform handling large volumes of product, inventory and order data, the benefits outweigh the costs.